 The asset values in the chart above are measured as of the Valuation Date.
 They also are "actuarial values."
 Actuarial values differ from market values in that they do not fluctuate daily based on changes in the stock or other markets.
 Actuarial values smooth out those fluctuations and can allow for more predictable levels of future contributions.
+Additionally, the asset values in the chart above do not include the amount of the Special Financial Assistance account, which reflects the remaining portion of the special financial assistance paid to the Plan by the Pension Benefit Guaranty Corporation under the American Rescue Plan Act.

 Despite the fluctuations, market values tend to show a clearer picture of a plan's funded status at a given point in time.
 The asset values in the chart below are market values and are measured on the last day of the Plan Year.
 The chart also includes the year-end market value of the Plan's assets for each of the two preceding plan years.
+The asset values in the chart below for 2024 include the amount of the Plan's Special Financial Assistance account.
+The estimated market value funded percentage at the end of 2024 is approximately 86%.

-March 31, 2022 March 31, 2021 March 31, 2020 Fair Market Value of Assets \$1,902,645,685 \$2,015,357,782 \$1,557,738,928
+December 31, 2024 December 31, 2023 December 31, 2022 Fair Market Value of Assets \$3,120,502,843 \$1,655,415,601 \$1,660,892,150